maxh/maxheinritz.com/_posts/2022-05-29-qualified-identifiers.md

 ---
-title: Qualified identifiers (qids)
+title: Qualified identifiers (QIDs)
 desc: An ARN-like alternative to UUIDs and serial columns
 layout: note
 tags: ["software patterns"]
 ---

-For database IDs, I like to use "qualified identifiers" (or "qids") with a schema as follows:
+For database IDs, I like to use "qualified identifiers" (or "QIDs") with a schema as follows:

 ```
 qid:<reserved>:<entity-type>:<unique-identifier>